ClintFix/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  `name` is the closure. `name` doesn't exist within the nested function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+   The name will be the same (`Dan` in this instance) and the number he rolled could be different each time.
 c.
 What is the lexical scope of `newRoll`?
+The function, `function()`

 ### Task 3 - Stretch Goals